We deeply care

 WHAT IS THE LINK BETWEEN FASHION AND BIODIVERSITY

-Our business depends on the resources our planet provides.
+Our business depends on the resources provided by our planet.
 We have an impact on biodiversity through the consumption and processing of these resources.
-Since it is important for us to protect the diversity of species on our planet, our actions are strictly governed by recognised standards in animal welfare, and environmental and climate protection.
+Since it is important for us to protect the diversity of species on our planet, our actions are strictly governed by recognized standards in animal welfare, and environmental and climate protection.

 The future of the fashion industry is closely linked to the future of agriculture.
-By using materials originating from regenerative agriculture, we are making a commitment to soil conservation, to ensure that this important basis of life remains healthy.
+By working towards ensuring 100% of our main natural materials from preferred sources* (*according to the HUGO BOSS material strategy) by 2030, we are making a commitment to soil conservation, to ensuring this important basis of life remains healthy.

-We source and process our materials as sustainably as possible.
-One example is our collaboration with the environmental organization Canopy, through which we are working on the sustainable sourcing of paper and cellulose fibres like viscose, modal, and lyocell.
+We source and process our materials with nature in mind.
+One example is our collaboration with the environmental organization Canopy, through which we are working on the more sustainable sourcing of paper and cellulose fibers like viscose, modal, and lyocell.
 The goal is to protect old and endangered forests.

 We also have a special responsibility for animal welfare, in the processing of materials with animal origins, such as leather, wool and down in our products.
 Our own animal welfare guidelines state our commitment to the recognized standards for protected species and animal protection.

-We also give due consideration to the protection of biodiversity in our manufacturing processes at all times, for example in the use of chemicals or in energy management.
+We also give due consideration to the protection of biodiversity in our manufacturing processes, for example in the use of chemicals or in energy management.

 Our commitment to biodiversity